• Skip to primary navigation

 Cupcake batter in a large bowl with a rubber spatula.

-STEP 2: Add the oil, egg, vanilla, and buttermilk to the dry ingredients.
-Mix with a rubber spatula until well combined.
-You'll want to make sure the egg is mixed in well, but be careful to not overwork the batter.
+Step 2: Add the wet ingredients.
+Add the oil, egg, vanilla, and buttermilk to the dry ingredients.
+Fold with a rubber spatula until well combined.
+Be careful to not overmix the batter so the cupcakes don't turn out dense.

 Cupcake batter in liners in a cupcake tin.

-STEP 3: Pour the cupcake batter into the liners, filling them ⅔ full so they don't overflow in the oven.
+Step 3: Distribute the batter.
+Line a 12-well cupcake pan with paper liners and pour the cupcake batter into the liners, filling them โ…” full so they don't overflow.
 Use a cookie or ice cream scoop to make sure the batter is evenly distributed.

 Baked cupcakes on a cooling rack.

-STEP 4: Bake the cupcakes for 18 minutes or until a toothpick inserted in the center comes out mostly clean.
-Let them cool completely on a wire rack before frosting.
+Step 4: Bake!
+Bake the cupcakes until a toothpick inserted in the center comes out mostly clean.
+Transfer to a wire rack to cool completely.

 How to Make Brown Sugar Frosting

-STEP 1: Cream the butter and brown sugar.
-Using your stand mixer with the paddle attachment or electric hand mixer, cream the butter and brown sugar on high for 8-10 minutes.
-Then, mix in the vanilla and salt on low.
+Step 1: Cream the butter and sugar.
+Using your stand mixer with the paddle attachment or electric hand mixer, cream the butter and brown sugar on high speed.
+Add the vanilla and salt.

-STEP 2: Add powdered sugar and milk.
-Beat in 1 cup powdered sugar on low for 3 minutes and then beat in another cup for 3 more minutes.
-Mix in the milk until the desired consistency is reached.
+Step 2: Add powdered sugar and milk.
+Beat in 1 cup powdered sugar on low for 3 minutes and then beat in another cup.
+Mix in the milk.

-STEP 3: Frost the cupcakes.
-Make sure the cupcakes are completely cooled before frosting.
-You can use a piping bag with a large tip or snip a corner off a plastic storage bag to use as a piping bag.
-Alternatively, you can spread the buttercream with an offset spatula or spoon.
-Garnish with sprinkles or extra brown sugar and enjoy.
+Step 3: Frost the cupcakes.
+You can use a piping bag with a large piping tip.
+You can also snip a corner off a plastic storage bag to use as a piping bag or spread the buttercream on with a butter knife.

 A cupcake on a wood table.